 For families who are struggling with incontinence care, a professional dementia carer may be the answer.
 They will be able to support your loved one with incontinence care.
 With live-in care, a trained carer is on hand around-the-clock to make sure incontinence needs are met.
 They will support your loved one sensitively and respectfully to visit the bathroom, monitor their fluid intake and help with changing any pads needed.

-The Alzheimer’s Society publish useful information about the issues associated with incontinence and those living with dementia.
+The Alzheimer’s Society publishes useful information about the issues associated with incontinence and those living with dementia.

 How to support your loved one with elderly incontinence